Adrienne Veigele: Women's Vegetarian Union

-The Women's Vegetarian Union (WVU) was founded in March 1895 in London by her mother.
-Veigele served as honorary superintendent of an agency depot connected with the organisation, and later as assistant secretary, then honorary secretary.
-The WVU provided a forum for women engaged in food reform and moral education.
+The Women's Vegetarian Union (WVU) was founded in London in March 1895 by Veigele's mother, Alexandrine.
+Veigele served as honorary superintendent of an agency depot connected with the organisation, and later as assistant secretary and honorary secretary.
+James Gregory describes the WVU as a forum for women involved in food reform and moral education.

 Vegetarian Federal Union

-Viegele served as a member of the Vegetarian Federal Union's Editorial and Executive Committees.
+Veigele was a member of the Vegetarian Federal Union's editorial and executive committees.
 Other committee members included Henry B. Amos, Josiah Oldfield, R. E. O'Callaghan, and May Yates.

 Women's International Progressive Union

-In February 1896 Veigele founded the non-political and non-sectarian Women's International Progressive Union (WIPU) in London and served as its secretary.
-The organisation aimed to promote women's participation in educational and social initiatives through lectures and discussions, and held 21 meetings in its first year.
+In February 1896 Veigele founded the Women's International Progressive Union in London and served as its secretary.
+The organisation was described as non-political and non-sectarian.
+It sought to promote women's participation in educational and social work through lectures and discussions, and held 21 meetings in its first year.
 Her mother was also involved in its administration.

-Other societies
+International work

 Veigele attended the Congrès féministe international ("International Feminist Congress") in Brussels in 1897.
-While there, she also established the Société Belge pour l'Étude de la Réforme Alimentaire ("Belgian Society for the Study of Food Reform"), bringing together supporters of vegetarianism in Belgium.
-The society soon began publishing a bi-monthly periodical, La Réforme Alimentaire, edited by M. A. Maerschalck and devoted to promoting vegetarian principles.
+While there, she established the Société Belge pour l'étude de la réforme alimentaire ("Belgian Society for the Study of Food Reform"), which sought to bring together supporters of vegetarianism in Belgium.
+The society soon began publishing a bimonthly periodical, La Réforme alimentaire, edited by M. A. Maerschalck.

-In Ireland, in 1899, Veigele helped establish the Dublin Society for the Study of Food Reform, working with Mrs. E. King-Flewitt and Mrs. Sophia Gough, a fellow vegetarian and the wife of the proprietor of Gough's Temperance Hotel on Exchequer Street, Dublin.
+In 1899 Veigele helped establish the Dublin Society for the Study of Food Reform, working with Mrs. E. King-Flewitt and Mrs. Sophia Gough, a fellow vegetarian and the wife of the proprietor of Gough's Temperance Hotel on Exchequer Street, Dublin.